 The simplest answer is to use an existing Visa card or sign up for a new one.
 Visa is the only credit card issuer accepted at the Olympics, and it’s one of the most widely-accepted credit card providers in South Korea.

-If you want to prepare for the Olympics and you don’t have a Visa card in your portfolio yet, we recommend signing up for either the Chase Sapphire Preferred® Card or the new United℠ TravelBank Card.
+If you want to prepare for the Olympics and you don’t have a Visa card in your portfolio yet, we recommend signing up for either the Chase Sapphire Preferred® Card or the United℠ TravelBank Card (currently unavailable).
 Both cards come with $0 in foreign transaction fees and can help you save a solid chunk on airfare.

 Plus, you could earn a sizeable signup bonus.
 If you spend $4,000 on purchases within 3 months of Chase Sapphire Preferred® Card ownership, you’ll earn 60,000 in bonus points.
 If you redeem those points for travel through Chase Ultimate Rewards®, you’ll earn an additional 25% in value – that’s about $750.
 Points also transfer at a 1:1 value to participating airlines and hotels.

 United Airlines is already a participating partner within the Chase Sapphire program, but if you travel often and you prefer to fly with United, check out the United℠ TravelBank Card (currently unavailable).
 You’ll earn $150 in TravelBank cash after you spend $1,000 within your first three months of account ownership.
 There’s no annual fee, and TravelBank cash never expires.
 (Note: If airline choice isn’t a deciding factor, the Chase Sapphire Preferred® Card offers a higher rewards rate and more flexibility when it comes to non-United purchases.)